lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 1. Government Levels and Decentralization of Expenditure (4 lectures),
 	1. Government levels and functions
 	2. Key elements and the optimalization problem of decentralization
-	3. Optimal Size of Jurisdiction
+	3. Optimal Size of Jurisdiction for public goods provision
 	4. Mobility, Congestion, and Clustering + In-class exercise

 2. Intergovernmental Grants (3 lecture),